breatheco-de/chat-bubble-rigobot/README.md

           window.rigo.updateOptions({
             showBubble: true, // Show the bubble when you want to, you can call this in any time
-            context: "Some new information about the context" })
+            context: "Some new information about the context", });

           // window.rigo.hide();
         } else {